rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
-<span class='label label-important'>Deprecated</span>
-<p>This method is present to provide backwards compatibility with PocketBrowser code, devices supported by RhoElements will have a single card reader driver installed as part of the platform.
+<span class='label label-important'>Deprecated</span> This method is present to provide backwards compatibility with PocketBrowser code, devices supported by RhoElements will have a single card reader driver installed as part of the platform.
 If the device has multiple card reader drivers installed this parameter is used to select which driver to use.
 The drivers present are output in the log file when the card reader is initialized.
-This parameter is also used to distinguish between an MSR and a DCR, e.g. if you attach a DCR7000 to your device you can specify that only the MSR functionality is used by specifying this parameter as &lsquo;MSR7000&rsquo;.</p>
+This parameter is also used to distinguish between an MSR and a DCR, e.g. if you attach a DCR7000 to your device you can specify that only the MSR functionality is used by specifying this parameter as 'MSR7000'.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.CardReader.MSR9000 - String: msr9000
-<p>MSR9000 drivers.
-Return value while getting the property of moduleName will be its associated DLL name i.e. MSR3000.DLL.</p>
+* Constant: EB.CardReader.MSR9000 - String: msr9000 MSR9000 drivers.
+Return value while getting the property of moduleName will be its associated DLL name i.e. MSR3000.DLL.

-* Constant: EB.CardReader.MSR9001 - String: msr9001
-<p>MSR9001 drivers.
-Return value while getting the property of moduleName will be its associated DLL name i.e. MSR3000.DLL.</p>
+* Constant: EB.CardReader.MSR9001 - String: msr9001 MSR9001 drivers.
+Return value while getting the property of moduleName will be its associated DLL name i.e. MSR3000.DLL.

-* Constant: EB.CardReader.MSR9500 - String: msr9500
-<p>MSR9500 drivers.
-Return value while getting the property of moduleName will be its associated DLL name i.e. MSRMC50.DLL.</p>
+* Constant: EB.CardReader.MSR9500 - String: msr9500 MSR9500 drivers.
+Return value while getting the property of moduleName will be its associated DLL name i.e. MSRMC50.DLL.

-* Constant: EB.CardReader.MSRCAMEO - String: msrcameo
-<p>MSRCAMEO drivers.
-Return value while getting the property of moduleName will be its associated DLL name i.e. MSRCAMEO.DLL.</p>
+* Constant: EB.CardReader.MSRCAMEO - String: msrcameo MSRCAMEO drivers.
+Return value while getting the property of moduleName will be its associated DLL name i.e. MSRCAMEO.DLL.

-* Constant: EB.CardReader.MSR7000 - String: msr7000
-<p>MSR7000 drivers.
-Return value while getting the property of moduleName will be its associated DLL name i.e. MSRMC50.DLL.</p>
+* Constant: EB.CardReader.MSR7000 - String: msr7000 MSR7000 drivers.
+Return value while getting the property of moduleName will be its associated DLL name i.e. MSRMC50.DLL.

-* Constant: EB.CardReader.DCR7000 - String: dcr7000
-<p>DCR7000 drivers.
-Return value while getting the property of moduleName will be its associated DLL name i.e. MSRMC50.DLL.</p>
+* Constant: EB.CardReader.DCR7000 - String: dcr7000 DCR7000 drivers.
+Return value while getting the property of moduleName will be its associated DLL name i.e. MSRMC50.DLL.

-* Constant: EB.CardReader.MSR55 - String: msr55
-<p>MSR55 drivers.
-Return value while getting the property of moduleName will be its associated DLL name i.e. MSRMC55.DLL.</p>
+* Constant: EB.CardReader.MSR55 - String: msr55 MSR55 drivers.
+Return value while getting the property of moduleName will be its associated DLL name i.e. MSRMC55.DLL.

-* Constant: EB.CardReader.MSR3000 - String: msr3000
-<p>MSR3000 drivers.
-Return value while getting the property of moduleName will be its associated DLL name i.e. MSR3000.DLL.</p>
+* Constant: EB.CardReader.MSR3000 - String: msr3000 MSR3000 drivers.
+Return value while getting the property of moduleName will be its associated DLL name i.e. MSR3000.DLL.
 ####Access